|

 THE DISTANCES THEY KEEP (2001) for two

-Vogel is a beautiful, lyrical work about mans relationship to nature,
+Vogel is a beautiful work about mans relationship to nature,

 and wild birds specifically.
 It is based upon an enchanting poem of the